teamninjathumbs/grabitygame.github.io/_pages/about.md

 ---

 ## About
 Team Ninja Thumbs is a small independent game studio based in Auckland, New Zealand.
-We started off doing game jams, and realized that we both wanted to take on a bigger project together.
-Grabity, our first title, started off as a side project but quickly grew into a serious undertaking when we realized we had a really fun prototype on our hands.
+We started off doing game jams, but soon realized that we wanted to take on a bigger project together.
+[Grabity](/grabity/) was a side project that quickly grew into a serious undertaking when we realized we had a really fun prototype on our hands.

 ## Social Media